Letter of Introduction

 Teaching students to prepare and cook their own food allows them to make more economical food choices while understanding the ingredients in the product and being able to choose how it will be prepared.
 Students will view several cooking demonstrations and videos that show different cooking methods and utensils.
 When they are familiar with these skills and tools, they are more comfortable with attempting more complex recipes.

 Angel Pilcher graduated Cum Laude from the University of Memphis in 1999 with a bachelor's degree from the colleges of Education and Business.
 After graduation she pursued careers in fine dining, merchandising, and retail management.
 In 2006, Pilcher began her career in education while incorporating her experiences from the industry into her Family and Consumer Sciences classroom.
 Her philosophy is, “If you love your students, set high expectations, support them through their endeavors, and congratulate them on their successes, you will have succeeded in the field of education.”
 She received her National Board Certification in 2020 and has served on the State Textbook Rating Committee, Mississippi State University's Research and Curriculum Unit (RCU) Curriculum Revision Team, Educator Advisory Board for the Federal Reserve, DeSoto County Teacher Advisory Council and Mississippi Teacher Advisory Council.
 She works with Junior Achievement and the DeSoto Economic Council in order to stay in touch with the needs of the community, local industry and to prepare students for future careers.
 At Center Hill High School, Pilcher is a sponsor for Family, Career and Community Leaders of America (FCCLA).
 She has served as a freshman sponsor and an assistant cross-country coach.
 She is also a project manager for MSU's RCU department while serving as mentor and new teacher trainer.
 At Center Hill, she has developed a Farm and Garden program that serves as an extension to her classroom and lab facilities and has worked with the elementary Spotlight classes to incorporate her program into their curriculum.
 Projects through her Farm and Garden program have been featured in several publications throughout the state and nation.
-She has been awarded over $12,000 in funding through grant writing and community support in order to sustain this program.
-She has also represented the state of Mississippi at the National Ag in the Classroom Conference in Kansas City, MO and the On the Farm STEM Event in Ft.
+She has represented the state of Mississippi at the National Ag in the Classroom Conference in Kansas City, MO and the On the Farm STEM Event in Ft.
 Worth, TX.
 Pilcher has received Teacher of the Year awards from Farm Bureau in 2016; the Mississippi Association of Family and Consumer Sciences in 2017; the Mississippi Soil and Water Conservation Districts in 2018; and from Center Hill High School in 2019.